OpenNebula/docs/source/operations_guide/references/template/physical.rst

           securitygroupsids: sg-*****************
           subnetid: subnet-*****************

-As with the datastores in :ref:`Example 1 <ddc_usage_example1>` above, the hosts are specified as a list.
+As with the datastores in :ref:Example 1 <ddc_usage_example1> above, the hosts are specified as a list.
 Each host is described by a hash with template attributes required by OpenNebula.
 Parameters for provisioning on remote cloud providers must be set in a section ``provision`` for each host.
 The provision parameters are driver-specific; you have to be aware of the available drivers and their parameters.

-Check the :ref:`Provision Drivers <ddc_provision_driver>` reference for the available drivers and parameters.
+Check the :ref:Provision Drivers <ddc_provision_driver> reference for the available drivers and parameters.

 .. _ddc_usage_example3: